liulisixin/MLI-NeRF/README.md

 ```

 ## Run on the synthetic dataset
 One example from the synthetic dataset.
-(The datasets can be downloaded from (TBD))
+(The datasets can be downloaded from [this link](https://cvcuab-my.sharepoint.com/:u:/g/personal/yixiong_cvc_uab_cat/EahjRxamobJCuMlRVbjxB3QBA2WBp-e1LO3jpUPtpQodWg?e=gkXwF2))
 Modify the path in CONF_a and CONF_b.